How to Support a Friend in Crisis

 - Discuss feelings such as loneliness, anger, and sadness openly and honestly with other students, instructors and family members

 - If your religious convictions are important to you, talk to a member of the clergy about your beliefs and feelings

 - Eat well-balanced meals

 - Get plenty of rest

 - Be patient with yourself.
 It takes time to heal.
 Some days will be better than others

 Ways to Help a Bereaved Student

-- Use an appropriate, caring conversational tone of voice.
+- Use a caring, conversational tone of voice

-- Listen attentively and show interest in what the grieving student has to say about his/her feelings and beliefs.
+- Listen attentively and express interest in what the grieving student has to say about his/her feelings and beliefs

 - If symptoms of depression are very severe or persistent and the grieving student is not coping with day to day activities encourage that student to get professional help